Wenke-Liu/panoptes/README.md

 For training, Panoptes supports adding a contrastive pre-training step prior to training the classifier:
   - If the ```--contrastive``` flag is passed to main.py, then a nonlinear 128-dim projection head is attached to the top of the encoder, and first pre-trained to optimize the contrastive loss.
 Thereafter, the projection head is removed and replaced with a Dense prediction layer with size corresponding to the number of class outcomes.
 The weights of the previously pre-trained encoder are not frozen during training of the prediction layer.
   - By default, not passing the ```--contrastive``` will only train a classification with no contrastive pre-training.

+Panoptes will automatically create the following files within each directory at ```--OUT_DIR```:

+- data
+  \*_slide_idx.csv and \*_tile_idx.csv where \* indicates trn, val, and tst for the trainig, validation, and test splits created earlier.
+- log
+  If ```--contrastive``` is enabled, then pre_trn_history_logs.csv will contain the loss values, while tensorboard-compatible viewing is available within pre_trn_tb_logs.
+Similarly, trn_history_logs.csv and trn_tb_logs contain information for the classification training.
+- model
+  Final model weights are saved as "panoptes_weights_final.h5" and intermediary checkpoints within ckpt directory.
+- pred
+  Predictions for each individual slide and aggregated at the slide level are saved as tst_tile_pred.csv and tst_slide_pred.csv respectively.
+Coordinates of the tsne clustering are saved in tSNE_P_N.csv.

+#### Step 3: Reloading a trained model for external test.